christianoviedo/chbackup/README.md

 All files must be installed in servers which contains files to be copied.
 The processes work with cron, you can adjust the time if you want.
 The connection between servers must be done with ssh public key auth.
+Connection with remote server MUST be done with ssh public/private key.

 ## Installing
 1. Copy etc files to your server.
 After you must have the following structure: